This post was updated on September 27 and November 8, 2021.

 What are the prospects for action?

-If enacted, the American Jobs Plan would likely provide enough funding to eliminate lead from drinking water in the United States.
-The overhaul would take time—possibly ten years or more—and require effective coordination between the EPA, state and local governments, water suppliers, and private homeowners.
+The bipartisan infrastructure bill may not include enough funding to fully eliminate lead from drinking water in the United States, but does provide unprecedented support to states (half in the form of grants and half as loans) to kickstart the process.
+A complete overhaul would take time—possibly ten years or more—and require effective coordination between the EPA, state and local governments, water suppliers, and private homeowners.

 For now, investing in clean water appears to have bipartisan support.
 The Drinking Water and Wastewater Infrastructure Act of 2021—which authorizes $35 billion for a variety of water and wastewater infrastructure investments and revolving loan funds—specifically directs $10 million for a pilot program to help communities map lead service lines and $200 million to remove lead from school drinking water systems.
 The bill passed the Senate in a near-unanimous vote on May 10th and is expected to pass in the House.